 Enterprise Resource Planning (ERP) systems are not totally outmoded.
 Many organizations still use ERP applications like SAP, Oracle, etc. to streamline mission-critical business functions, i.e., finance & accounts, human capital management, supplier relationship management, enterprise performance management, etc.

 However, ERP integration is still a challenge for enterprises.
 Debilitating errors and silos prevent enterprises from integrating ERP systems with other applications.
-Without proper integration, companies fail to automate and optimize their core processes and keep up with tech trends.
+Without proper integration, companies fail to automate and optimize their core processes to keep up with tech trends.

-In this blog, we will discuss some common ERP integration use cases, challenges, and ways to circumvent them using an ERP integration solution.
+In this blog, we will discuss some common ERP integration challenges, use cases, and ways to circumvent them using an ERP integration solution.